 Patients can begin to notice pain relief within one or two days following their treatment.
 Post-treatment instructions will be delivered by Dr. Lewis and patients will need to attend a follow-up appointment so that he can adjust their treatment plan if needed.
 If the patient has been diagnosed with osteoporosis, there is a risk of receiving future spinal fractures after the kyphoplasty.
 In that case, other courses of treatment may be discussed with Dr. Lewis.

 Plan Your Procedure

 Kyphoplasty is an effective procedure that can reduce pain and spinal curvature that is associated with a compression fracture.
 At Lewis Pain Management, Dr. Lewis can evaluate what underlying condition may be affecting your bones and can determine if kyphoplasty is right for you.
-Contact our Frisco, TX office today to schedule a consultation and learn more about your treatment options.
+Contact our Frisco, TX or Irving, TX, office today to schedule a consultation and learn more about your treatment options.